princebest123/yangcao12.github.io/_pages/about.md

   - /about.html
 ---

-<div style="text-align: justify">I am a fifth-year PhD candidate in Accounting at the Carroll School of Management, Boston College.
+<div style="text-align: justify">I am a Assistant Professor in Accounting at the School of Accounting and Finance, Hong Kong Polytechnic University.
 My research interests focus on information spillover and the influence of emerging technologies on information processing.</div>&nbsp;
-<div style="text-align: justify">In addition to my academic pursuits, I have a passion for table tennis and represent Boston College in various tournaments.
-I serve as the Vice President Education in the <a href="https://tott.us/meetourmembers.html">Talk of the Town Toastmasters</a> club, where I contribute to the development of members' communication and leadership skills.</div>